eclipse-hono/hono/tests/readme.md

     $ mvn verify -Prun-tests -Dit.test=TelemetryHttpIT
     $ mvn verify -Prun-tests -Dit.test=TelemetryHttpIT#testUploadUsingQoS1

-The `logging.profile` property with a value of either `prod`, `dev` or `trace` can be used to set the log level in the Hono Docker containers:
+The `logging.profile` property with a value of either `prod`, `dev` or `trace` can be used to set the log level in the Hono Docker containers and the integration tests:

     $ mvn verify -Prun-tests -Dlogging.profile=trace